What is Advance Care Planning and How Do You Set It Up?

 There are plenty of places to find more information to help you put together an advanced care plan.

-Palliative care providers like me are often consulted when families are faced with a difficult health care decision.
+Palliative care providers are often consulted when families are faced with a difficult health care decision.
 At Hebrew SeniorLife, palliative care is integrated as part of the care team for patients at Hebrew Rehabilitation Center and our home health service.
 We help patients clarify and document their goals of care, work with families as they make decisions regarding a loved one’s care, and focus on relieving symptoms of serious illness.
 Our person-centered services make sure to honor each individual's wishes.
 Learn more about health care services for seniors in the Boston area or contact us today.

 Blog Topics